 Placements are 45 days in duration and are linked to the industries students are hoping to progress into.

-Students on industrial placements are studying at level 3 – which is the same as A level.
-They bring with them enthusiasm, good subject knowledge and skills to support your business.
+Students on industry placements bring with them enthusiasm, good subject knowledge and skills to support your business.

-- Flexibility: take placement students to fit your business.
-Placements can be one or two days a week throughout the year; short blocks, one or two weeks at a time; medium blocks, a month at a time; longer blocks, a month or longer at a time; or any other way which fits your business needs.
+- Flexibility: take placement students to fit your business needs.
+Placements can be one or two days a week through the year; one or two weeks at a time; a month at a time, or longer.

 - Develop staff management and supervisory skills: supervising or managing placement students can help to develop your employees’ leadership skills, boosting job satisfaction and retention.

-We are looking for employers to provide industrial placements from September 2018 in the following sectors and roles:
+We are looking for employers to provide industrial placements in the following sectors and roles:

 - business and administration